 Finding accommodation/housing - useful links

-If you want to buy or sell an apartment/a house:
+If you want to buy or sell an apartment/a house the most popular website is:

-If you want to rent ("hyra") an apartment/a house:
+If you want to rent ("hyra") an apartment/a house one of the most popular websites is:

 In the rental market, you will find both private and municipal landlords.
 Rental apartments are more common than houses although there has been an increase of house owners renting out on a one to two year basis.
 Housing co-op’s frequently use waiting list systems, and these systems often mean a waiting period of several years before being eligible to secure a rental contract.